 Davenport Jail

-The Davenport Jail is a two-room county jailhouse in Davenport, California built in 1914 and is open the second Saturday of every month from 12-3pm, starting August 9th, 2025.
+The Davenport Jail is a two-room county jailhouse in Davenport, California built in 1914 and is open the second Saturday of every month from 12-3pm, from August 9th, 2025 to May 9th, 2026.

 The Davenport Jail is one of the MAH's historic sites.
 It was originally built in 1914 as a two-room county jailhouse in Davenport, California.